joseluis-max/joseluis-max/README.md

   [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jose-luis-valdiviezo-pe%C3%B1a-5693a9202/)
   [![Leetcode](https://img.shields.io/badge/-LeetCode-FFA116?style=for-the-badge&logo=LeetCode&logoColor=black)](https://leetcode.com/joseluis-max/)

-- 👨🖥️ I am a Stoic passionate about software development, always motivated to keep pushing my limits, results-oriented and with excellent interpersonal       and technical communication skills, with upper intermediate English (B2).
+- 👨🖥️ I am a Software developer with experience in Python, C, and JavaScript.
+I have worked with relational databases like SQL, in addition to frameworks, and libraries like Flask, and ReactJs.
+Also, on the server side, I have worked with Ngnix.
+I am a disciplined person, willing to take on challenges, and with great adaptability to change.
+I love sharing my knowledge and helping others reach their full potential.

 - :mailbox: How to reach me: luisj.valdiviezo20@gmail.com

 Here are some ideas to get you started: